KonaKart

 KonaKart is a Java eCommerce system aimed at medium to large online retailers.
 The KonaKart product is owned by DS Data Systems UK Ltd with staff in Italy and the UK.
 DS Data Systems UK Ltd is part of the Zucchetti Group.

-KonaKart provides an extensive set of features to enable retailers to successfully sell their products over the internet.
-It is a Java / JSP / Javascript / XML based solution with easy to use java APIs (POJO, SOAP, JAXWS, JSON and RMI) that allow retailers to quickly integrate eCommerce functionality into existing systems.
-The customizable parts of KonaKart are Open Source and available under the GNU LGPL.

 KonaKart includes both a Storefront application (with a Responsive Design) and an AJAX-enabled Administration Application.
 The Administration Application includes role-based security which allows companies to define the administrative functions that should be allowed for different user groups.